da4all/da4all.github.io/_cards/dear-data.md

 title: "Dear Data"

 teaser: >
-  In this assignment you will draw inspiration from Giorgia Lupi and Stefanie Posavec’s project <i>Dear Data.</i> You will spend a period of five days and regularly collect some kind of information from your daily life.
-You will then illustrate the data you collected through a hand-drawn data visualization and submit the visualization along with a written reflection on the process and the big takeaways for data advocacy.
+  This assignment, which is inspired by Giorgia Lupi and Stefanie Posavec’s project <i>Dear Data.</i> challenges students to collect data from their daily lives and to reflect critically on the data collection practice.

 metadata:
   source: